About us

 - PhD in psychology from the University of British Columbia

-- on faculty at UBC: teach the Psychology of Human Sexuality in the Department of Psychology
+- faculty at UBC: taught the Psychology of Human Sexuality in the Department of Psychology

 - specialized post-doctoral training in sexual problems and disorders at the BC Centre for Sexual Medicine and UBC Department of Obstetrics and Gynaecology